Create a map

 - Click Add Layer.

-- In the Change Style pane, for Select a drawing style, select Location (Single symbol).
+- In the Change Style pane, for Select a drawing style, for Location (Single symbol), click Select.

 - Click Done.

 The map updates to display all the points with the same symbol style.
 Next, you'll enter two addresses that represent shipping locations for your company.
 For this lesson, those two points are the starting and ending locations for the drivers.